 You'll get a bound printed text.

-This book is designed to help learners successfully interact with American Sign Language (ASL) users.
-Written by two leading authorities in the field, the 24 lessons in this book cover Beginning and Intermediate or Level I and II courses of study.
-Lessons are structured around language needed for common life situations, and examples are presented in the form of dialogues coupled with grammar and vocabulary instruction.
-Information is also included about the culture of Deaf people in the United States.
-The book is supported by a videotape and an instructor's manual.
+Learning American Sign Language: Levels I & II – Beginning &Intermediate is designed to prepare teachers to successfullyinteract with American Sign Language (ASL) users.
+Lessons are structured around language needed for common-life situations, and examples are presented in the form of dialogues coupled with grammar and vocabulary instruction.
+Information is also included about the culture of deaf people in the United States.

 - Contains lessons designed around the conversational language needed for common life situations.